NavalKishor/BashShellScript/README.md

 or
 > `cp gproxy /usr/local/bin/gproxy`<br>
 > `chmod +x /usr/local/bin/gproxy`<br>
-Edit this changes as per your need but make sure that the `file_size` should same as yours after making all entry
+Edit this changes as per your need but make sure that the `file_size` "compared constant value" should same as yours after making all entry
 <br> Just edit these keywords
 <br>YourUsername:`UserName`
 <br>YourIPAddress:`127.0.0.1`